 They were used to represent the defining trait or quality of the owner of the coat of arms.
 The antelope, for instance, represented peace and purity of the owner.
 A bear denoted the strength of the owner while a boar symbolized courage and mettle in combat.

-A bull symbolised generosity and strength while a cat denoted courage and liberty.
-A dragon typically symbolised the wealth of the owner while an elephant symbolised courage and regal stature of the owner.
-A goat symbolised great diplomatic powers of the owner while a griffin symbolised many qualities including bravery and endurance.
-A horse symbolised strength, loyalty to the King and speed while a lamb symbolised purity of spirit.
+A bull symbolized generosity and strength while a cat denoted courage and liberty.
+A dragon typically symbolized the wealth of the owner while an elephant symbolized the courage and regal stature of the owner.

-A stylised depiction of lily called fleur-de-lis was used to denote “flower of light” in French heraldic achievements.
-A palm tree symbolised righteousness of the owner while a rose symbol joy, beauty and hope.
-An oak tree symbolised ancient nobility and high stature of the owner while a wheat sheaf denoted abundance of wealth.
+A stylized depiction of the lily called fleur-de-lis was used to denote the “flower of light” in French heraldic achievements.
+A palm tree symbolized the righteousness of the owner while a rose symbol joy, beauty, and hope.

 Feathers have been used to denote royalty and high social stature since antiquity.
 Likewise, birds came to occupy a significant position in medieval heraldic achievements.
-A cock, for instance, denoted courage in the battlefield while a crow symbolised constancy of purpose.
+A cock, for instance, denoted courage on the battlefield while a crow symbolized constancy of purpose.